ngallo/pic-model/draft/0.1/pic-model.md

 or reused across branches.

 Forking is logical divergence, not concurrency.
-Concurrency implies competing or simultaneous claims over the same τ and is forbidden.
-Parallelism refers to independent τ instances and is permitted.
+Concurrency implies competing or simultaneous claims over the same τ and is forbidden; parallelism refers to independent τ instances and is permitted.

 In PIC, multi-hop execution IS the security primitive.
 Continuity MUST be